lowspin/CarND-Proj05-Vehicle-Detection/README.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters (`train_spat-hist-hog.py` lines 49-58), in particular, the `color_space` and `hog_channel` parameters.
-For example I experimented to see if I can get better results from the `saturation` channel of the HSV color space.
+For example I experimented to see if I can get better results from the `saturation` channel of the HSV and HLS color spaces.

 The following accuracy scores were observed: